KeerthiReddyBojja/Spotify_data_analysis---SQL-Project/README.md

      • Track Distribution by Platform:
           a.
 Majority of tracks are marked as "most played on Spotify".
           b.
 YouTube accounts for fewer tracks in the dataset.

+## Performance Metrics
+      • Top Artists by Total Streams:
+         SELECT artist, SUM(stream) AS total_streams
+         FROM spotify
+         GROUP BY artist
+         ORDER BY total_streams DESC
+         LIMIT 10;